 FERPA contains various exceptions to the general rule that the University should not disclose education records without seeking the prior written consent of the student.
 The following circumstances are representative of those in which education records (and information drawn from education records) may be disclosed without the student's prior written consent:

-Upon request, the University may release Directory Information (see the "Directory Information" section of this bulletin below).
+Upon request, the University may release Directory Information (see the "Directory Information" section of this policy below).